timqian/invoice-automation/README.md

 ## Note

-You may need to share the google sheet with the email address of your service account ex: thomasapp@appname-201813.iam.gserviceaccount.com
+You may need to share the google sheet with the email address of your `google service account` e.g. thomasapp@appname-201813.iam.gserviceaccount.com
 Otherwise you will see a [403] error from google

 ref: https://stackoverflow.com/a/49965912/4674834